featured image

 Beginner 10 minutes

-This module (webapp/app.py) solves this by streaming a pseudo-terminal (PTY) directly to the browser over WebSockets.
-Users click a URL, see a terminal, and start typing commands—no installation, no configuration, no platform-specific bugs.
+The solution was to stream a pseudo-terminal directly to the browser over WebSockets.
+Users click a URL, see a terminal, and start typing — no installation, no configuration.
+This tutorial walks through webapp/app.py, which does exactly that using Flask-SocketIO and Python’s pty module.

 • Basic Python (functions, imports, classes)